 2. Starting Out Tips

-As with most film work, you will find that the work is freelance, self-employed, and a mix of short and long-term contracts.
+As with most film work, you will find that the work of a MUA is freelance, self-employed, and a mix of short and long-term contracts.
 You will need to establish yourself as a business and become familiar with self-employment guidelines, taxes, marketing, and networking, including establishing a portfolio of work to show prospective clients.

 Gain practical experience by working on independent or student film projects.